NASA: International Space Station (1993–present)

-The ISS program is expected to continue to 2030, after which the space station will be retired and destroyed in a controlled de-orbit.
+The ISS program is expected to continue until 2030, after which the space station will be retired and destroyed in a controlled de-orbit.

 Commercial Resupply Services (2008–present)

-Commercial Resupply Services (CRS) are a contract solution to deliver cargo and supplies to the International Space Station (ISS) on a commmercial basis.
-NASA signed its first CRS contracts in 2008 and awarded $1.6 billion to SpaceX for twelve cargo Dragon and $1.9 billion to Orbital Sciences for eight Cygnus flights, covering deliveries to 2016.
-Both companies evolved or created their launch vehicle products to support the solution (SpaceX with The Falcon 9 and Orbital with the Antares).
+Commercial Resupply Services (CRS) are a contract solution to deliver cargo and supplies to the International Space Station on a commercial basis by private companies.
+NASA signed its first CRS contracts in 2008 and awarded $1.6 billion to SpaceX for twelve cargo Dragon and $1.9 billion to Orbital Sciences for eight Cygnus flights, covering deliveries until 2016.
+Both companies evolved or created their launch vehicle products to launch the spacecrafts (SpaceX with The Falcon 9 and Orbital with the Antares).

 SpaceX flew its first operational resupply mission (SpaceX CRS-1) in 2012.
 Orbital Sciences followed in 2014 (Cygnus CRS Orb-1).
 In 2015, NASA extended CRS-1 to twenty flights for SpaceX and twelve flights for Orbital ATK.

 A second phase of contracts (known as CRS-2) was solicited in 2014; contracts were awarded in January 2016 to Orbital ATK Cygnus, Sierra Nevada Corporation Dream Chaser, and SpaceX Dragon 2, for cargo transport flights beginning in 2019 and expected to last through 2024.
 In March 2022, NASA awarded an additional six CRS-2 missions each to both SpaceX and Northrop Grumman (formerly Orbital).

 Northrop Grumman successfully delivered Cygnus NG-17 to the ISS in February 2022.
 In July 2022, SpaceX launched its 25th CRS flight (SpaceX CRS-25) and successfully delivered its cargo to the ISS.
-In late 2022, Sierra Nevada continued to assemble their Dream Chaser CRS solution; current estimates put its first launch in early 2023.
+The Dream Chaser spacecraft is currently scheduled for its Demo-1 launch in the first half of 2024.